participatoryml/participatoryml.github.io/index.md

 The fields of algorithmic fairness and human-centered ML often focus on *centralized* solutions, lending increasing power to system designers and deployers, and less to users and affected populations.
-In response to the growing social science critique of the power imbalance present in the research, design, and deployment of ML systems, we wish to consider *a new set of technical formulations for the ML community* on the subject of more democratic, cooperative, and participatory ML systems.
+In response to the growing social-science critique of the power imbalance present in the research, design, and deployment of ML systems, we wish to consider *a new set of technical formulations for the ML community* on the subject of more democratic, cooperative, and participatory ML systems.